andrewson3107/CourseProject/README.md

 - Navigate into `frontend_flask/`
 - Run `flask run` or `python -m flask run`
 - Navigate to http://127.0.0.1:5000/ on a browser
-- Enter a query in the text box and hit search
+- Enter a query in the corresponding text boxes and hit scrape, then rank.

+Note: rank will rank the data cached in `data/formatted/documents.txt`.
+If the scraping process is not completed, the ranked data may be cached data from the previous scrape.
+The status of the scraping process is visible in the terminal.

 # Evaluation:
 To evaluate the accuracy and effectiveness of our program, a sample dataset of 25 job postings was scraped and formatted.
 Additional details and the results of the evaluation can be found in `evaluation.md`.